 The MIM takes unpromising subject matter and hides it in dusty semi-darkness behind a wall of ultra-hostile Dutch speaking staff.
 Being located in one of the most beautiful Art Nouveau buildings in the city is no bar to utter joylessness.
-A savage bearded man hands you a pair of giant headphones like something from a 1950s science experiment with a wordless grunt as you go in.
+A bearded man with a wintry expression hands you a pair of giant headphones like something from a 1950s science experiment as you go in.
 Actually, that's inaccurate.
-First you must run the gauntlet of depositing everything you are carrying in the lockers, following an arcane ritual that noone will deign to explain, merely waving you away irascibly if you try and ask.
+First you must run the gauntlet of depositing everything you are carrying in the lockers, following an arcane ritual that no one will deign to explain, merely waving you away irascibly if you try and ask.

 "Is this it?" whisper your children, their tiny voices quavering with anticipated disappointment after two floors of dusty instruments topped with "Ne pas touchez" signs made of yellowing cardboard.
-They are cowed by the funereal atmosphere, and slightly scared by a particular menacing clavecin.
-Their giant headphones have flopped onto their shoulders and are threatening to strangle them like fat plastic snakes.
+They are cowed by the funereal atmosphere, and slightly scared by a menacin series of clavecins.
+Their giant headphones have flopped onto their shoulders and are threatening to strangle them like plastic boa constrictors.

 "No, it can't be!" you declare bracingly, but with a creeping sense of doubt.

 You go down to the basement which tantalisingly advertises itself as "The Sound Garden".